calvyntwh/techdocs/Technical Document V2.1 - English Version/en/02-BCBNetwork/BCBSideChain/03-SideChainGovernance.md

   Value: "2.000"
 ```

-Through querying, you can see the side chian gas price ratio is the above set `gaspriceratio`.
+Through querying, you can see the side chain gas price ratio is the above set `gaspriceratio`.
 If the query result is not as expected, you can query the receipt by the following command:

 ```shell
 ./bcc tx  --chainid local --txhash 0x5100A109C3FDEACED7B5E7B90A61C966E1A093D6409ACFD2045D3CC8CBAB679E